lord8266/test_intal/README.md

 Look inside the log folder for details about any erors

 Copy the input from the log and debug your code

-Time taken includes time taken by python to compute the value

 ## Tweaking